 The genteel atmosphere of its heyday still pervades the old town with its labyrinth of cobbled laneways lined with shops, bars and restaurants.
 A lakeside promenade built in the 1930s, the lungomare, is a good place to stretch your legs as you take in views of the scattered Borromean Islands just across the water.

 The islands are best known for their sumptuous palaces and ornamental gardens, and it’s possible to visit some of them on a day’s boat trip.
 The Borromeo family turned these tiny islands into opulent expressions of their enormous wealth with grand Baroque palaces filled with fine art and antiques and lavish botanical gardens featuring plant species from around the world.
-Isola Madre and Isola Bella offer a snapshot of the family's regal tastes, while Isole Superiore, more commonly known as Isola dei Pescatori (Fisherman’s Island), has the feel of a humbler fishing community.
+Isola Madre and Isola Bella offer a snapshot of the family's regal tastes, while Isola Superiore, more commonly known as Isola dei Pescatori (Fisherman’s Island), has the feel of a humbler fishing community.

 Throughout the year Stresa hosts a variety of cultural events, the largest of which is the Stresa Festival which runs from June to September and features over 30 concerts of classical, jazz and contemporary music.

-For the best views of the area, take the cable car to the summit of Monte Mattarone which rises steeply behind the town.
+For the best views of the area, take the cable car to the summit of Monte Mottarone which rises steeply behind the town.
 Halfway up you switch cable cars and can take a short walk to see the modest Alpine Botanical Gardens.
 After the second cable car journey, a chair lift takes you to the summit where you'll get a sweeping panorama of the whole region, the lakes and its islands.

 Suggested itinerary featuring Stresa